2008 Denver Broncos season: Week 9: vs. Miami Dolphins

 Coming off their bye week, the Broncos went home for a Week 9 duel with the Miami Dolphins.
-In the first quarter, Denver trailed early as Dolphins kicker Dan Carpenter got a 45-yard and a 47-yard field goal, along with CB Will Allen returning an interception 32 yards for a touchdown.
-The Broncos answered with QB Jay Cutler completing a 2-yard TD pass to rookie WR Eddie Royal.
+In the first quarter, Denver trailed early as Dolphins kicker Dan Carpenter got a 45-yard and a 47-yard field goal, along with cornerback Will Allen returning an interception 32 yards for a touchdown.
+The Broncos answered with quarterback Jay Cutler completing a 2-yard touchdown pass to rookie wide receiver Eddie Royal.
 In the second quarter, Miami answered with Carpenter getting a 23-yard field goal.

 In the third quarter, Denver tried to rally as kicker Matt Prater got a 50-yard field goal.
 In the fourth quarter, the Dolphins replied with Carpenter nailing a 41-yard field goal.
-The Broncos tried to come back as Cutler completed a 1-yard TD pass to rookie FB Peyton Hillis.
-However, Miami pulled away as RB Ronnie Brown got a 2-yard TD run.
+The Broncos tried to come back as Cutler completed a 1-yard touchdown pass to rookie fullback Peyton Hillis.
+However, Miami pulled away as running back Ronnie Brown got a 2-yard touchdown run.

 With their third-straight loss, Denver fell to 4–4.